calebroseland/vue-dom-portal/README.md

 Use at your own risk!
 No tests have been written, but it seems to be working.

-If you find any problems please write up an issue!
+If you find any problems please write up an issue.

 ## :copyright: License